erinrusek/thesis/README.md

 # thesis
 Thesis 2022

+As the trading of personal data on the internet becomes increasingly prevalent, our relationship with the web grows more and more vague.
+When we write a friend on social media or use the computer to browse the internet, our every step is tracked.
+Personal data is a major source of income for those constructing the platforms we use to connect with each other.
+As tactics to track our information strive to be more aggressive, we are becoming less knowledgeable about the inner workings of the internet while growing ever more reliant on our devices.

+Quick connect is a satirical startup site with a scheming, self-aware interface.
+Quick connect highlights how the design of web platforms has taken a turn to extract as much personal information from us in as little time as possible.
+Throughout the experience, the user must work to protect their data from mischievous browser cookies, intimidating FTC warnings, and seemingly innocuous terms of service documents.
+If the user can navigate the site successfully, the truth behind how their personal information is being used behind the scenes is revealed to them.

+Quick connect presents a scenario set in the future that exposes a developing issue regarding our personal data in the present.
+This future sees apps, browsers, and websites free to access our data and use it however they please.
+If companies are allowed to continue collecting our personal information, an internet that exists outside of the public’s control is entirely possible.

+Code can be viewed on master branch

 <!-- many many thanks to the wonderful, dedicated, coders and journalists who made this thesis project possible.